janikvonrotz/janikvonrotz.ch/content/post/2024-03/27-dont-overdo-it.md

   - management
   - stress
 images:
-  - /images/stress.png
+  - /images/talking-wall.jpg
 draft: false
 ---
-I felt very exhausted.
-I thought of it as normal and hoped for the better until I hit a wall.
 Being employed to think and to care can become a quite burden over time.
 I thought about "stress" a lot and would like to share my learnings:

+*Edit 2024-04-11: I updated the title and image, it felt too negative.*

 <!--more-->